-Employers can find their company's TCIR by using the following formula:
+You can calculate your TCIR or TRIR by using the following formula:

-- (Number of OSHA Recordable injuries and illnesses X 200,000) / Employee hours worked = Total Case Incident rate
+- (Number of OSHA Recordable injuries and illnesses X 200,000) / Employee total hours worked = Total Case Incident Rate

 "Incident rates are used throughout many industries."